 The rewards of a consultant business are accompanied by some burdens that require careful consideration, however.
 As an independent you assume the challenges, risks, and infrastructure of running a business.
 There is no outside organization providing a steady paycheck, benefits, retirement programs or job security.
 As an independent you must find your own work and ensure that you develop and sustain a steady pipeline of opportunity.
 You must qualify to work with a large company, which often means additional insurance and compliance burdens.

-In the summer of 2011, MBO Partners completed the first annual Independent Workforce Index Study – and have continued to produce that data every year since.
-According to this research, the top three sources of concern for independents are: not enough predictable income (56%), worry about job pipeline (46%) and planning for retirement (46%).
-Other key burdens include: setting boundaries on the work so that it does not become a 24/7 commitment (32%), managing business details (28%) and collecting on accounts receivable (32%).
+In the summer of 2019, MBO Partners completed the ninth annual State of Independence in America Report, a study used to size the independent workforce and profile motivations among independent and traditional workers.
+According to this research, the top four sources of concern for independents are: not enough predictable income (47%), worry about job security (30%), planning for retirement (28%), and setting boundaries on the work so that it does not become a 24/7 commitment (26%).

 The best-prepared individuals are those that make an informed and empowered choice.

 9 Questions to Ask Before Becoming a Consultant

 To aid in this process MBO has created an informative, resource guide that will identify the questions you should answer in order to determine not only if independent consulting is right for you, but if you are ready to go solo today.
 This guide will help you navigate the key areas that you should consider before you make the leap and bolster the confidence you may need to make that decision.

 Here are some key questions to ask yourself before becoming a consultant:

 - Are you emotionally ready to be an independent worker?

 - Are you professionally ready to be an independent worker?

 - Are you financially ready to accept the risks and rewards of non-traditional employment?